 NJHS students are selected based on grades, leadership, citizenship, and recommendations from teachers.
 Students must have a 3.5 GPA to be nominated.

-Sponsors: Mr. Harris and Mrs. Saless
+Sponsors: Ms. Raver and Mrs. Kemp

 Student Council provides various leadership opportunities for students.
 Student council members represent our student body to promote our R.O.A.R.S. core values.
 Members create student activities that encourage enthusiasm and school spirit, building community, and helping peers feel valued and respected.
 Student council members work with students, faculty, staff, parents and administrators to organize spirit weeks, school dances, community fundraisers and various activities throughout the year while developing leadership skills.
 The offices of President, Vice President, Secretary and Treasurer are elected positions.
 However all students are welcome to participate as grade level representatives.
 Meeting times vary throughout the year.

-Sponsors: Mrs. Brueggeman and Mrs. Jensen
+Sponsors: Mrs. Howie and Mrs. Smith

 TIGER LILY: is an auditioned group for 7th and 8th grade girls who are also in choir.
-We meet Thursday’s after school and sing a ton of unique, fun, and challenging music at various out-of-school performances.
+We meet after school and sing a ton of unique, fun, and challenging music at various out-of-school performances.
 We also have an amazing retreat with the high school women’s choir in September/October.

 Sponsor: Mrs. Martinez